Olympics-Beach volleyball-America's Ross and Klineman beat Australia for gold | Sports-Games

 - Japan

-April Ross and Alix Klineman won the first Olympic gold medal for the United States in women's beach volleyball since 2012 on Friday, when they beat Australia's Mariafe Artacho del Solar and Taliqua Clancy at the Tokyo Games.
-With chants of "U-S-A" from 20 team administrative staff members cheering them in an otherwise empty arena, the U.S. duo started off strong and sailed through the match 21-13, 21-15 even as the scorching sun brought temperatures to 34°C (93.2°F) and that of the sand court even higher.
+April Ross and Alix Klineman won the first Olympic gold medal for the United States in women's beach volleyball since 2012 on Friday, when they beat Australia's Mariafe Artacho del Solar and Taliqua Clancy at the Tokyo Games, with temperatures on the sand court rising to 45°C (113°F).
+With chants of "U-S-A" from 20 team administrative staff members cheering them in an otherwise empty arena, the U.S. duo started off strong and sailed through the match 21-13, 21-15 under the scorching sun, with temperatures off court up to 32°C (90°F) and n the sand court 45°C (113°F).

+"It meant a lot to hear our delegation start chanting.
+It's a lot more personal but we still felt the gravity of the situation at the match and how big it was," Ross said.
+Asked about the fourth gold for the U.S. women's side, Ross said: "I thought about the tradition and it means a lot to uphold that."

 The final disappointment for Australia was a service into the net that gave Klineman and Ross the winning point, prompting the U.S. pair to replace their gentle hover hugs that had followed each score with a deep embrace.
 Swiss duo Anouk Verge-Depre and Joana Heidrich won the bronze medal after defeating Latvia's Tina Graudina and Anastasija Kravcenoka 21-19 21-15 earlier in the day.

-Heidrich looked up to them after the win, screamed into a camera, and then leaped onto a railing to hug her supporters.
+Heidrich looked up to them after the win, screamed into a camera and then leapt onto a railing to hug her supporters.
 The bronze marks Switzerland's first in the Olympic women's event.
 The country won a men's bronze medal in 2004.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)